Joe Gilmore: The Ed Shelly

 Created for Edward Shelly at his request.

 Royal arrival

-Created in 1960 to mark the birth of Prince Andrew.
+Created in 1960 to mark the birth of Andrew.

 Savoy affair

 Created by Joe Gilmore at the Atlantic Hotel, Hamburg, Germany.

 Savoy royale

 Created for The Queen Mother on one of her private visits to The Savoy.

 Savoy corpse reviver

 The Corpse Revivers are a series of hangover cures invented during prohibition.
 This recipe is a variation invented by Gilmore in 1954.

 Wolfram

 Created in 1990 to commemorate the election of John Wolff Director of Rudolf Wolff as Chairman of the London Metal Exchange.
 "Wolfram" is another name for the element tungsten.